MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/integrations.md

 ## Integration patterns

-Copilot Studio integration patterns are not exclusive and can be combined.
-For each integration use case, consider the best integration option.
+Integration patterns in Copilot Studio are not exclusive and can be combined to suit different use cases.
+Here are some key considerations:

-- Integration can only be as fast as the endpoints you connect to.
-In a conversational experience, queries should always be optimized.
-Learn more: [Optimize data performance](../performance-efficiency/optimize-data-performance.md)
+1. **Endpoint Performance**: The speed of your integration is limited by the performance of the endpoints you connect to.
+In a conversational experience, it's crucial to optimize queries to ensure quick responses.
+For more details, refer to the [Optimize Data Performance](../performance-efficiency/optimize-data-performance.md) guide.

-- If Power Automate or Copilot Studio don’t run your logic fast enough, or if logic is better handled in code, consider moving it to Dataverse custom APIs or Dataverse low-code plug-ins – both have 2-min timeout limit – or Azure functions.
-These can be invoked by connectors or HTTP.
+2. **Handling Logic**: If Power Automate or Copilot Studio cannot execute your logic quickly enough, or if the logic is better suited to code, consider moving it to Dataverse custom APIs, Dataverse low-code plug-ins (both with a 2-minute timeout limit), or Azure Functions.
+These can be invoked via connectors or HTTP requests, providing more flexibility and efficiency.

-- Alternatively, doing the data integration in a middle layer gives you an opportunity to effectively modify messages as they are relayed (for example for data enrichment, data masking before they get to Copilot Studio, etc.).
+3. **Middle Layer Integration**: Implementing data integration in a middle layer can be beneficial.
+This approach allows you to modify messages as they are relayed, such as performing data enrichment or data masking before they reach Copilot Studio.
+This can enhance data security and ensure that only relevant information is processed.

 | | Power Automate cloud flows | HTTP requests and connectors | Bot Framework Skills
 | --- | --- | --- | --- |